 So, let’s just dive right in – here are 7 things to consider before you pick your wedding date:

 The style of wedding you want will help you pick the best wedding date.
 For example, if you plan on having a beach wedding, you wouldn’t want to select a summer date.
 Why?
 Because summer in South Florida and Pretty much all of Florida is pretty dang hot and humid.
 Furthermore, Florida summers are known for the torrential afternoon downpours and thunderstorms.
-Did I mention hurricane?
-O yea, it’s the hurricane season too.
+Did I mention hurricanes?
+Oh yeah, it’s the hurricane season too.

-This doesn’t mean you can’t, or you shouldn’t pick a summer date for your wedding.
+This doesn’t mean you can’t or you shouldn’t pick a summer date for your wedding.
 You just need to be aware of the weather conditions and make alternate plans.
 If you plan an elopement or a destination wedding in Florida, make sure you are talking to your wedding planner about alternative options.
-In general, a season wedding planner will give you the right information and help you pick the best wedding date.
+Generally, a season wedding planner will give you the right information and help you pick the best wedding date.

 Consider Your Work Schedule – dah!
-I know this seems very obvious, but you can get lost in all the excitement when you began to consider a possible wedding date.
-Ensure that you both check in with your employer and give them heads up of the date you are considering for your wedding.
+I know this seems very obvious, but you can get lost in all the excitement when you begin to consider a possible wedding date.
+Ensure that you both check in with your employer and give them heads-up on the date you are considering for your wedding.

 Even if you pick a date around the time you generally take a vacation, you still want to put your boss on notice.
 Sometimes your employer could have plans that you are not aware of and could affect your vacation time.